juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

   TextAnnotation "When recording is ready, webhook to ``recording_url`` has a link to the file to download"

   TextAnnotation "``notify`` is an NCCO action that sends a webhook to a URL.
-The NCCO continues afterwards, useful for progress indicators"
+The NCCO continues afterwards, useful for progress indicators - or you can return an NCCO"

   TextAnnotation "There are some tricks to working with webhooks locally: I'd like to share some tips"